MLP Fusion: Towards Efficient Fine-tuning of Dense and Mixture-of-Experts Language Models: Numerical results

 \subsection{Preliminary Evaluation of Approximation Error}

-As a sanity check, we first perform the preliminary evaluation on NTK approximation.
+As a sanity check, we first perform the preliminary evaluation of NTK approximation error for each applicable method.
 We examine the output and the induced NTK of the first-layer MLP on the validation set of SST2 with RoBERTa-base \cite{liu2019roberta} compressed by different baseline approaches.
-The results are summarized in Table \ref{table:ntk}.
-We come up with the following observations: $\rom 1$ Most of the listed methods can well approximate the MLP output with a small output distance between the original RoBERTa and the compressed model. $\rom 2$ Our proposed MLP Fusion achieves the minimum NTK distance among all approaches, which maximizes the retention of the training dynamics of the original PLM.
-The distance is defined as the $l_2$ difference of the NTK kernel calculated on the evaluation samples before and after compression.
-The preliminary experiments successfully verify our assumption about NTK approximation.
+The results, averaged over three runs, are summarized in Table \ref{table:ntk}.
+Note that DistilRoBERTa and Moefication were excluded from this analysis due to their focus on different objectives.
+Specifically, SVD is a deterministic method and therefore gives $0$ standard deviation.
+We come up with the following observations: (\rom{1})~Most of the listed methods can well approximate the MLP output with a small output distance between the original RoBERTa and the compressed model. (\rom{2})~MLP Fusion achieves the smallest NTK approximation error among all methods, defined as the $l_2$ difference between the NTK kernel matrix computed on the evaluation samples before and after compression.
+This experiment verifies our proposal that MLP Fusion best preserves the training dynamics of the original PLM.